Kylie Jenner & Travis Scott Are Reportedly Back Together

 Kylie Jenner and Travis Scott are reportedly rekindling their romance months after deciding to break up.

-Stormi Webster’s parents have been keeping their fans guessing for weeks regarding the status of their romance.
+Stormi Webster’s parents have recently been keeping their fans guessing regarding the status of their romance.
 Jenner has been sharing throwback photos of the two on Instagram in recent weeks.
 The Kylie Cosmetics founder has even posted photos of herself wearing some shoes from Scott’s new sneaker collection.

 According to TMZ, the couple reunited weeks ago without anyone but their inner circle knowing.
 A source reportedly shared with the outlet that the two have yet to define where their new relationship dynamic is going.
 While they allegedly never stopped making parenting decisions for Stormi together, they just recently started back behaving like a romantic couple again.
 The two reportedly have spent time overnight at each other’s respective houses.